 What do I do with volunteers if they are not running lights and slides?

 Be creative and find other ways for them to contribute to your church’s ministry.
 I would recommend having someone still be present to look over lights and ProPresenter in the case of a malfunction.
 They could have more of a service producer role, helping make sure other elements of the service flow smoothly.

 I store all of my Ableton media on an external hard drive.
 In that hard drive, I have a master folder called Ableton.
 Inside that folder, I have a folder for every individual song session.
 I have another folder labeled “1.
 Sunday Set Lists” that contains all of the setlists I’ve assembled.
 My training gets much more in-depth, but in a nutshell, find what works for you and stick with it.
 I started building my library three years ago, and I’m so glad I went with my current system of organization.

 How do I get started with Ableton Live?

-Enroll in my upcoming training, Lead Worship with Ableton: the step-by-step guide for non-techie worship leaders.
+Enroll in my online course, Lead Worship with Ableton.
 I strongly believe that Ableton Live will radically transform the quality of your church’s worship gatherings.
 But I know getting started with Ableton is super intimidating.
 It took me a full work week to program my first worship set list, and I still had it only barely figured out.
 It doesn’t have to be this way.
 I want to help you get up and running with Ableton as quickly as possible.
 Lead Worship with Ableton is going to show you how to fully utilize the power of Ableton Live at your church.